Skip to content

 CS: I see Indian entrepreneurs divided essentially into three or four buckets.
 First there is the public sector, where the state is the primary entrepreneur.
 That story has played itself out.
 Ultimately, privatization is the answer.

 On the private side, we have several types.
 There’s the traditional, where the business may be new, but it’s more old-fashioned ownership—a family or a founder group in control where they drive the business.
 Then there’s the new age entrepreneurs, either a different generation from the founder family, or a generation new to business having raised institutional funding, private equity and venture capital as well.
-And then there’s a third, a small sliver group that has large public shareholding and no clear share, no clear founder, no clear institutional shareholders.
+And then there’s a third, a small sliver that has large public shareholding and no clear share, no clear founder, no clear institutional shareholders.
 This is a small band, often in the financial sector and within it, each has its own dynamic.

 In my mind, the most interesting private category is the first one, where they’re going through seismic change, generational transition, portfolio selection.
 They are resetting, figuring out whether they want to be in control or whether they want to be rich.
 It’s difficult to be both.
 The founder’s dilemma is playing out.